Adroiti/docs-for-code-review-tools/Bandit-B309.md

-Pattern: Use of `HTTPSConnection`
+Pattern: Use of possibly insecure `HTTPSConnection`

 Issue: -

 ## Description

-Use of `HTTPSConnection` on older versions of Python prior to `2.7.9` and `3.4.3` do not provide security.
+Use of `HTTPSConnection` on older versions of Python prior to `2.7.9` and `3.4.3` does not provide security.
 The `Requests` package is recommended for a higher-level HTTP client interface.

 This rule checks for the following calls: